hrishikeshatole/Iincense-keyinfo-extraction-and-automated-form-filling/README.md

 Well, it means the accuracy might not be 100%.

 ## To answer it:
-The reason is I have train yolo's YOLOv8n.pt for training and only for 10 epochs.
+The reason is I have used yolo's YOLOv8n.pt for training and only for 10 epochs.

 ## Flask OCR Application